EARTHQUAKES

 Mar 18, 2021, 7:24 AM | Updated: 7:29 am

 Caution tape surrounds a damaged building on Magna’s Main Street on Tuesday, March 24, 2020, following a 5.7 magnitude earthquake that was centered near the city on March 18.
-The street is now open to traffic.
-Steve Griffin, Deseret News
+(Steve Griffin/Deseret News)

 SALT LAKE CITY — One year ago today, buildings shook along the Wasatch Front as the result of a 5.7 magnitude earthquake.
 With over 2,500 aftershocks since that morning, Utah state leaders say it’s more important than ever to be prepared for a potential emergency.